ImpactsWiki/pyko/_sources/manual.md

 ### Test cases in repository
 Test cases are included as Jupyter Notebooks, for training and validation.<br>
 The ANEOS models used here are for TESTING ONLY; they are not research-level EOS models.<br>
-Each test has fortran-style ascii input file and new pyKO yaml configuration file.<p>
+Some tests have both a fortran-KO ascii input file and pyKO yaml configuration file for comparison between fortran and python implementations of KO.<p>

 * Test 1: Two Mie-Grueneisen plates planar impact, comparison to fortran KO
 * Test 1b: Three plates